bjarnepw/whatsapp4cardputer/README.md

 ## Goals
 - [x] Make it work in the local Network
 - [ ] Improve UI and make it run stable
+    - [ ] Chat view & Chat list view Function as they should
 - [ ] Integrate some sort of port forwarding or sth like that so we can access whatsapp from anywhere (ngrok maybe)
 - [ ] More features?? / Integrations ??